 AI+ Subscription Plans

-LIVE TRAINING: April 6th: Getting Started with Pandas for Data Analysis3 Lessons $147.00
+PAST LIVE TRAINING: Available On-Demand: Getting Started with Pandas for Data Analysis3 Lessons $147.00

 All Courses, All Live Training

-LIVE TRAINING: March 2nd and March 8th: From Numbers to Narrative: Data Storytelling & Visualization3 Lessons $198.40
+PAST LIVE TRAINING: Available On-Demand: From Numbers to Narrative: Data Storytelling & Visualization3 Lessons $198.40